Our people in numbers

 New engagement leaders are also provided with an experienced mentor to support their transition into this critical role.

-As part of the Audit Quality Coaching Awards we had 244 winners who demonstrated quality coaching in the spring and autumn 2023 awards cycles.
+Across the FY24 Audit Quality Culture Awards, we had 304 winners who demonstrated quality coaching.
 These stories feature individuals who exemplified our culture by investing heavily in coaching their teams and developing junior team members.

 Practical tools and resources continue to create culture change on the ground

-We have been embedding our Culture Ambition by developing practical tools, resources and events that help our colleagues understand and apply our Culture Ambition in practice.
-Our progress in 2023 has included:
+We continue to embed our Culture Ambition by developing practical tools, resources and events that help our colleagues understand and apply it in practice.
+Our progress in FY24 has included:

 Management information and how we use it